Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Foundations of Cognitive Modeling in Robotics

+Specifically, neurons process utility rewards derived from environmental information via distinct brain structures.
+They detect the expectation of imminent rewards or anticipated utility in the value and identity of encountered stimuli, as reflected in the control of goal-directed behaviour.
+The stimuli will be labelled with a positive value proportional to the degree of the reward signal.
+This information helps construct neuronal representations that enable subjects to anticipate future utility rewards based on prior experience.
+Through cognitive appraisals of the experience utility, the individual can perform subjective cost-benefit calculations to determine the level of effort required and execute effortful behavioural responses.
+To balance the contingencies and utility rewards, it naturally adopts adaptive behaviour to respond to the changing environments.
+This process will gradually form its unique value direction and preferences, represented as a distribution of needs \cite{yang2025innate}, termed value systems \cite{schultz2000multiple}.

-Generally, utility serves as a unified concept in value systems to describe the capacity of action, behavior, and strategy to satisfy the agents' desires or needs in their decision-making.
-Furthermore, modern utility theory has its origins in the theory of expected value, and the value of any course of action could be determined by multiplying the gain realized from that action by the likelihood of receiving that gain \cite{glimcher2005physiological}.
+To summary, utility serves as a unified concept in value systems to describe the capacity of action, behavior, and strategy to satisfy the agents' desires or needs in their decision-making.